yfndev/ybudget/README.md

 - 🔄 **Budget Transfers:** Move budgets between projects when plans change
 - 🎯 **Project Organization:** Assign expenses to projects, see remaining budgets at a glance
 - 🧾 **Reimbursements:** Submit expense and travel reimbursements with receipt uploads
+- 🎁 **Volunteer Allowance:** "Ehrenamtspauschale" forms with shareable links for external signatures
+- 🤖 **AI Assistant:** Chat with your budget data, get insights and manage finances via natural language
 - 👥 **Team Management:** Organize members into teams with project access control
 - 📤 **Donor Export:** Export transactions by donor to CSV
 - ✉️ **Email Invitations:** Invite team members via email (powered by Resend)